 What is the Penn Political Union?
-The Penn Political Union (PPU) is a nonpartisan organization that holds monthly debates on relevant political topics such as the policy on North Korea.
+The Penn Political Union (PPU) is a nonpartisan organization that holds monthly debates on relevant political topics.
 During each debate, two sides, the proposition and the opposition, engage in a back-and-forth exchange of ideas.
 The proposition favors the debate resolution, whereas the opposition opposes the resolution.
+In addition to student debates, we host guest speaker and panel events.

 The PPU is a branch of a larger umbrella organization: The University of Pennsylvania Government and Politics Association (GPA).
 The GPA is also committed to nonpartisan dialogue.